cmoon2000/article_immutability_in_react/brainstorm.md

   + The only value in JavaScript that is not equal to itself.
 Just try NaN === NaN in your console

+  + Pure Functions

+    We refer to functions that don’t affect anything in the outside scope as pure functions.
+As long as a function only takes primitive values as parameters and doesn’t use any variables in its surrounding scope, it is automatically pure, as it can’t affect anything in the outside scope.
+All variables created inside are garbage-collected as soon as the function returns.